kleinjoshuaa/Split-SFDX-Demo/README.md

 In that page, place the following code, being sure to replace the  `authorizationKey` with your own SDK Key.

-Note that this uses the same `splitsdk` static resource as the Lightning Web Component example above.
+**Note:** that this uses the same `splitsdk` static resource as the Lightning Web Component example above.

 ````javascript
 <apex:page>